WEBSITE TERMS AND CONDITIONS

 - as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

-16.1 Day to day communications between the Parties will be in English and will be conducted by letter, phone or email using the main contact details provided by the Charity, or by a message posted to the Enthuse website.
+16.1 Day to day communications between the Parties will be in English and will be conducted by letter, phone or email using the main contact details provided by the Customer, or by a message posted to the Enthuse website.

 16.2 Any notice given to Enthuse under or in connection with these Terms shall be given in writing to: